VladimirKalachikhin/netAIS/README.md

 # netAIS [![License: CC BY-SA 4.0](https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-sa/4.0/)

 ## v.
-1.0
+1.3

 Exchange AIS-like messages via the Internet to watch position members of your private group.
-No need to a dedication server with a real IP address.
+No need for a dedicated server with a real IP address.
 Suitable for fishing, regatta and collective water recreation.

 ![scheme](screenshots/art.png)
 Software use [TOR](torproject.org) as a communication environment, so it works smoothly via mobile internet and public wi-fi.
-Spatial info gets via [gpsd](https://gpsd.io/).
+Spatial info gets from [gpsd](https://gpsd.io/) or [Signal K](https://signalk.org/).
 netAIS messages can be accepted by any AIS-compatible device or software.

 ## Features
-* Serving one private group.
+* Service one private group.
-* Membership in any number groups.
+* Membership in any number of groups.
-* English and Russian web-interface.
+* English and Russian web interface.

 ## Technical
-Any of the software kit has a client and a server for one private group.
+Any of the software kits has a client and a server for one private group.
 The server must be configured as a TOR hidden service.
-You must get .onion address of this hidden service by anyway - by email, SMS or pigeon post, and configure the client with it.
+You must get .onion address of this hidden service in any way - by email, SMS or pigeon post, and configure the client with it.
 The client calls to the server with spatial and other info in AIS-like format.
-Server return info about all group members.
+Server return info about all of the group members.
 This info puts to file and may be got asynchronously.
 Info is a JSON encoded array with MMSI keys and an array of data as value.
 The data are key-value pair as described in gpsd/www/AIVDM.adoc (if you have gpsd) or [e-Navigation Netherlands](http://www.e-navigation.nl/system-messages) site, except:

 * The units of measurement are given in the human species
-* The timestamp  is Unix timestamp
+* The timestamp  is a Unix timestamp

 The [GaladrielMap](http://galadrielmap.hs-yachten.at/) chart plotter receives netAIS info directly from the file.
 For the others has a daemon that cast info as standard AIS flow.